aphilippartd/computeless-rag/README.md

 type Mutation { embedContext(query: String!): MutationOutput }
 ```

-This schema sets up a simple API with a single type of query (rag) that accepts a string and returns a QueryOutput type containing a string field output.
+This schema sets up a simple API with a single type of query (`rag`) that accepts a string and returns a `QueryOutput` type containing a string field output.
 This setup handles the Q&A functionality of the tool, allowing users to submit queries and receive text responses.

+It also exposes a mutation `embedContext` that we will use to populate the Pinecone database.

 ### 4.3 The AppSync resolver functions folder

-As mentioned in section 3, the `api/resolvers/functions` folder contains the js files representing the AppSync resolver functions that will be executed in our pipeline resolver whenever the GraphQL `rag` is invoked.
+As mentioned in section 3, the `api/resolvers/functions` folder contains the js files representing the AppSync resolver functions that will be executed in the pipeline resolver whenever the GraphQL `rag` is invoked.

 ### 4.4 Deploying the SAM project

 Deploying this SAM project involves several steps streamlined by the SAM CLI, a command-line tool that allows you to build, test, and deploy AWS serverless applications using SAM templates.
-Here’s how to deploy our project:
+Here’s how to deploy the project:

 **Pre-Requisites:**